 About Transoesophageal Echocardiography

-Transoesophageal echocardiography or echocardiogram is the term given to an ultrasound examination of your heart via an endoscope (a long, thin, flexible instrument) placed inside your oesophagous or food pipe.
+Transoesophageal echocardiography is the term given to an ultrasound examination of your heart via an endoscope (a long, flexible telescope) placed inside your oesophagus.
 The technique is the same as the transthoracic echocardiograph, in which high frequency sound waves are used to create a moving picture of your heart.

 Why am I having a Transoesophageal Echocardiography?

-As the oesophagous runs right beside the back of the heart, very clear images of the inside of the heart can be obtained.
-Doctors often us this technique for cardiac valve assessment, but it can be used in any condition where the standard echocardiogram does not provide enough information.
-Transoesophageal echo is sometimes used to monitor heart function during heart surgery and also used to guide some procedures done during cardiac catheterization.
+As the oesophagus runs right beside the back of the heart, very clear images of the inside of the heart can be obtained.
+Doctors often use this technique for cardiac valve assessment, but it can be used in any condition where the standard echocardiogram does not provide enough information.
+Transoesophageal echo is sometimes used to monitor heart function during heart surgery and also used to guide some procedures done during cardiac catheterisation.

 How is the test performed?

 A cardiologist will be performing the transoesophageal echo along with an anaesthetist and nursing staff.
-An IV line will be placed in your arm and medications given to put you into a light sleep.
+An IV line (drip) will be placed in your arm and medications given to put you into a light sleep.
 Your electrocardiogram (ECG), oxygen levels and other vital signs will be monitored during and after the procedure.
-You will be lying down during the test, a mouth guard may be inserted to protect your teeth.
+A mouth guard may be used to protect your teeth.

 The probe will then be guided into your mouth while the cardiologist gently presses your tongue out of the way.
 You may be asked to swallow to help move the probe down your oesophagus.
 The actually procedure usually takes between 10 and 20 minutes.